Guide to mediation

-Mediation is a process of negotiation where disputing parties come together to discuss matters with an independent mediator to identify and explore options for a resolution.
+Mediation is a process of negotiation where parties in a dispute meet to confidentially discuss their matter with an independent mediator.

-The mediator will not hand down a decision, but rather help the parties to reach their own agreement.
-The mediator will be appointed by the Small Business Commissioner or the Victorian Small Business Commission.
+The mediator will not make a decision.
+They will assist in identifying and exploring options for a resolution, helping the parties to reach their own agreement.
+The mediator will be appointed by the Victorian Small Business Commission (VSBC).

 Benefits of mediation

 Mediation is an effective way to resolve an issue and has a high success rate.
-It is an economical solution, avoiding costly litigation and the associated business disruptions.
+It helps parties to avoid costly litigation and associated business disruptions.

 It can be arranged within a few weeks after the application is submitted, with most mediations taking less than a full day.

-Mediation sessions are informal, but structured, and conducted in a meeting room with all parties seated around a table.
-The mediator does not apply strict rules but adapts the process to best suit the dispute and the people involved.
+The mediator doesn’t apply strict rules, rather they adapt the process to best suit the dispute and the people involved.
 This approach allows for creative and business-driven solutions rather than legal judgements.

-In mediation, parties can address and resolve their issues in a less stressful environment and in a non-confrontational way, enhancing the likelihood of continuing their business relationship.
+At mediation, parties can address and resolve their issues in a less stressful environment and in a non-confrontational way, increasing the likelihood of continuing their business relationship.

-It is essential that you attend the mediation in person, even if you intend to have legal or other representation with you.
+To give mediation the best chance of success, we ask that you attend your session yourself, even if you intend to have legal or other representation with you.

-Prepare a short statement which tells your side of the story.
-Avoid minor issues that often arise in disputes.
+Prepare a short statement that tells your side of the story, focusing on the key issues.

-Consider having a support person, legal or professional representation, to either attend with you, or be available to talk with you by telephone during the mediation.
-It is not necessary to have representation during the mediation process, however some parties in mediation feel more comfortable if they are accompanied by a lawyer or another representative.
+Consider having a support person and legal or professional representation attend on the day or be available to talk with you by phone during the session.
+It’s not necessary to have representation, however, some parties feel more comfortable doing so.

 What to expect on the day